ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 **RunMSXXXX\_SYY\_TCZZ\_Name.cmd**  |  Runs a specific test case in the test suite.

-Viewing the test suite results, logs, and reports
+Viewing test suite results, logs, and reports
 =====================================================================================================================================

 The test suites provide detailed reporting in a variety of formats that